 K. Leroy Irvis Fellowship

-- Provides up to three years of financial support and academic guidance to outstanding doctoral students who add diversity to the School of Education.
-To obtain an application, please contact firstname.lastname@example.org
+- Provides up to three years of financial support and academic guidance to outstanding full-time PhD students who add diversity to the School of Education.
+The nomination deadline is January 15.
+Awards are announced approximately February 15 for the following school year.
+Contact Associate Dean Michael Gunzenhauser at firstname.lastname@example.org

 Pennsylvania Black Conference on Higher Education (PBCOHE) Scholarship -

 This $1,000 scholarship is awarded one graduate African American student in the Commonwealth at its 28th Annual Conference at the Marriott City Center in Pittsburgh.
 Information and deadlines for the 2012 award will be available in the fall on the PBCOHE website

 - This scholarship is available to full-time undergraduate and graduate students in the University of Pittsburgh.
 The scholarship provides career-minded individuals the opportunity to develop professionally, civically, and socially within the Pittsburgh region.
 Applications will be accepted until April 15.
 Applications are submitted directly to the Pittsburgh Foundation.
 The Pittsburgh Young Professionals Scholarship Fund Committee will select the scholarship winner.
 Awards will be presented in June.
 Applications available on The Pittsburgh Foundation website